 What I Want to Cook This Fall

 All of the soups.

-Soup is hands down, my favorite thing to eat in the Fall.
-I laughed a couple days ago because Becca (my friend and podcasting partner) insists that soup is not a meal.
-I think she sees it more as a side?
+Soup is hands down, my favorite comfort food to eat in the Fall.
+I always laugh because Becca (my friend and podcasting partner) insists that soup is not a meal.
+I think she sees it more as a side dish?
 What do we think?
 I have always thought of soup as a meal.
-There’s nothing better than a big bowl (ideally with a big chunk of bread and good butter).
+There’s nothing better than a big bowl (ideally with a big chunk of bread and good butter) for a weeknight dinner.
 So I mean you also need some bread but it’s a meal!
-And nothing says fall and winter like making a big yummy soup a few times a week.
+And nothing tops fall dinner ideas than a big yummy soup a few times a week.
 (I also like the laziness of soup… you can make a big pot and have lunch or dinner for DAYS!)

 My go-to favorite soups are this broccoli one and this vegan cream of tomato one.
 I want to add a few new favs to my arsenal.
-The other day, Nancy Meyers posted Marcella Hazan’s lentil soup on her Instagram which looks so yummy.
-I think maybe that will be my next soup.
-I really love lentils during the colder months, they are so filling and hearty.
+Nancy Meyers had posted this Marcella Hazan’s lentil soup on her Instagram which is so yummy.
+And I really love lentils during the colder months, they are so filling and hearty.
 (I would LOVE to hear your favorite soup recipes in the comments!)

 Alison Roman’s Flatbreads.